refinedev/refine/documentation/docs/guides-and-concepts/search/search.md

 title: Search
 ---

 We will create a `<Header>` component for your application with Ant Design's [`<AutoComplete>`](https://ant.design/components/auto-complete) component.
-With this component, we will examine how to search within the application.
+We will now examine how to search within the application with this component.

 To do this, let's first create our `<Header>` component.